ziutek/mymysql/README.md

     db := mymy.New("tcp", "", "127.0.0.1:3306", user, pass, dbname)

+    // Register initilisation command.
+If will be executed after each connect. db.Register("set names utf8")

     // There is no need to explicity connect to the MySQL server rows, res, err := db.QueryAC("SELECT * FROM R") checkError(err)